antirez/freakwan/README.md

 * Bit 0: `Ralayed`.
 Set if the message was repeated by some node that is not the originator of the message.
 Relayed messages are not acknowledged.
 * Bit 1: `PleaseRelay`.
 If this flag is set, other receivers of the message will try to repeat the message, so that it can travel further in the WAN.
+* Bit 2: `Fragment`.
+This flag means that this message is a fragment of many, that should be reassembled in order to retrieve the full Data message.
+This specification does not yet cover fragmentation, it will be added later.
+* Bit 3: `Media`.
+For message of type 'Data' this flag means that the message is not text, but some kind of media.
+See the Data messages section for more information.
 * Bit 1-7: Reserved for future uses.
 Should be 0.

 Currently not all the message types are implemented.